itsallcode/white-rabbit/HOLIDAYS.md

 #### Holiday definitions

-All holiday definitions start with a *tag* identifying the type of the holiday definition, followed by arguments depending on the type.
+All holiday definitions start with the category "holiday", followed by a *tag* identifying the flavor of the holiday definition, followed by arguments depending on the type.
 The last argument is always a string containing the name of the holiday.
 All other strings except the name of the holiday are case-insensitive.

 In all definitions including the number of a month, January is 1, December is 12.
 Day of month is an integer from 1 to 31.